-Key Focus Areas for 2021/2022
+Progress Against Key Focus Areas for 2021/2022

-- Continue our work on the Inlight programme and roll out the programme beyond our top 10 suppliers. - Engage and collaborate with our customers and other businesses to raise awareness of modern slavery, driving sustainable change. - Increase our monitoring of our China facilities and their recruitment
+- Continue our work on the Inlight programme and roll out the programme beyond our top 10 suppliers. - Update on progress - We have identified an additional 10 strategic suppliers to participate in the Inlight and training programs and we will continue to roll this out in 2022. - Engage and collaborate with our customers and other businesses to raise awareness of modern slavery, driving sustainable change. - Update on progress - throughout 2021 we have participated in a working group with one of our major customers on Modern Slavery. - Increase our monitoring of our China facilities and their recruitment -Update on progress - In general, we have increased our monitoring of all suppliers by utilising audits to focus on transparency and subcontracting.